About the programme

 The MSc programme includes compulsory coursework in various types of actuarial mathematics and financial theory.
 There is also a large elective part where you can focus on one of these areas, or perhaps in related mathematical, or statistical problems.

 You can focus your mathematical skills even further in the master's thesis where you work at a scientific level with an insurance-related problem.
 The thesis project will often be based on a practical insurance-related problem.
-In many cases, the thesis is carried out in cooperation with an insurance company.
+In some cases, the thesis is carried out in cooperation with an insurance company.

 Do a Project in Practice or Study Abroad